-Partnership for Change has grown from being a vision to a well-established not-for-profit organisation with operations in three countries.
+Partnership for Change has grown from being a vision to a well-established not-for-profit organisation.
 As part of this process we have changed from being an innovative actor within philanthropy, social investment and social responsibility to forming part of a larger movement in Norway and internationally.

 PfC was established by the philanthropist and social entrepreneur Ingrid Stange in 2012.
 In its first phase, the foundation organised an annual international conference that concentrated on raising awareness of the challenges faced by the world.
 We identified a need to involve more participants to swap experiences and expertise as well as creating a broader cooperation to take on societal problems.
 Between 2011 and 2015, people from all over the world and from a broad spectrum of society participated in conferences, and PfC has introduced key players such as Ashoka, Acumen, the European Venture Philanthropy Association and Toniic to Norway.
 Our conferences have played a role in establishing the concept of social entrepreneurship broadly in Norway.
 Norwegian investors are showing greater interest in impact investing and there is an increased focus on venture philanthropy.